Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Methods

-We introduce a "negotiation rule", which considers not only the quantity of incoming matter but also its affinity for the destination environment.
-The probability of a destination cell adopting parameters from a particular source under the negotiation rule is given by:
+We introduce a ``negotiation rule'' that considers both the quantity of incoming matter and its affinity for the destination environment.
+The probability of a destination cell adopting parameters from a particular source is:

-where $\beta$ is an inverse temperature parameter controlling selection pressure, and $V^t(x_\text{src})$ is an affinity map specifically computed for the mixing step:
+where $\beta$ is an inverse temperature parameter controlling selection pressure, and $V^t(x_\text{src})$ is an affinity map computed for the mixing step:

 Here, $Q^t_i(x)$ is a separate set of parameters used only for the mixing affinity computation.